tercen/developers_guide/source/getting-started_core-concepts.Rmd

 a specific data process chooses a __workflow__, a specific computation chooses an __operator__.

-Once an app is built, it may be added to the __app library__ where it can be accessed by researchers.
+Once a module is built, it may be added to the __app library__ where it can be accessed by researchers.

-Deciding on which to build is determined by what you would like the app to achieve.
+Deciding on which to build is determined by what you would like the module to achieve.
 The first two, __template__ and __workflow__, do not need programming experience, the __operator__ does.